 Now, these are extreme examples, but the underlying issue is all too common.
 The fear ‘of being discovered’ is ever-present so the person works incredibly hard, over a long time, to prevent discovery.
 This pays off in excellent performance and approval from authority, which reinforces the cycle.
 Exhausting preparation rituals often guarantee overt success, but the feeling of satisfaction or comfort is short-lived because the underlying belief of pretense remains.
 How exhausting.

 So if you have a case of the ‘not good enoughs’, here are five ways to get out of your own way and overcome impostor syndrome:

 Tune in to your rituals

-What do you do to prepare for important meetings and what are you telling yourself?
-How many hours pre-work are you putting in?
-Are you trying to cover for every single question that could be asked of you?
+What do you do to prepare for important meetings, and what are you telling yourself?
+How many hours of pre-work are you putting in?
+Are you trying to cover every single question that could be asked of you?
 Are you looking for perfection?